Course ObjectiveThe aim of this course is to familiarize students with different forms

 into the occurrence of transnational crime in that conflict.

-The program consists of one lecture every week (7 in total) and one
+There will be one lecture every week (7 in total) and one workshop every

 tutorials, and a final written assignment in the form of a research

-Target AudienceApart from students in criminology, the course is also open to a limited
+Target AudienceApart from students in criminology, the course is also available for a

-number of students from other universities/faculties, exchange students,
+limited number of students from other universities/faculties, exchange

 Custom Course RegistrationOnly a limited amout of students (60) may participate in the course.